Research the candidates

 Once you have filled in your voting paper, put it in the pre-paid envelope provided and post it back.

-You will need to post your voting paper by Tuesday 8 October 2019 to make sure it reaches us on time.
+You need to post your voting paper by Friday 12 February 2021 to make sure it reaches us on time.

 You will need to cast a special vote if:

-- you have not enrolled to vote by 16 August 2019 but you qualify as an elector
+- you have not enrolled to vote before the opening of the voting period but you qualify as an elector

-- you do not receive your voting papers
+- you have not received your voting papers

 - your voting papers are damaged or spoiled.